-On non-recitation days, the class will be taught in a lecture format, with questions from students being encouraged.
+On non-recitation days, the class will be taught in a lecture format, with questions from students encouraged.
 College students are expected to be mature enough to profit from the teaching style, and to be aware of the responsibilities they have to be successful under this format.

-We will cover at a minimum the following material.
+We will cover at a minimum the following material (these or similar questions are in the homework).